-- Hopefully, everyone has downloaded the OPML file for monitoring one of the four Learner’s Groups
+- Hopefully, everyone has downloaded the OPML file

 - Be sure you are logged in to our section site (this one) and the Community Site so your activity is added to the streams.
 If you are not logged in your activity is not visible.

 - For this site: If you haven’t added a profile pic or avatar for your member account, please do so by editing your Profile under the top right-hand menu on our site.
 Remember: you can use any image to represent yourself in class.
 I’d also suggest doing it at the LIBR 200 Community Site as well.

 - Try using an @username to give another classmate a shout out or send me a public thought with @michael.
 See this page for more info.

 - Your community choice is due on 9/13 as a blog post.
 Please join the group for discussion of your community choice.
 We’ve already had a lot of activity as folks explore their ideas.

 - If you haven’t yet, please review the Assignment Synthesis examples to see how the work you begin this week leads to the final paper.

 - I would also suggest reviewing the assignment pages and rubrics closely so you understand the expectations for each assignment.

 - Be sure to review the Getting Started on the Book Review post.

 Class Assignment Chat —